 “An agreeable alternative?
 Is this girl for real right now?” she asked no one in particular.
 “I don’t think so.
 I want to speak to your boss.”
 When I didn’t move fast enough, she pointed a manicured finger at me, which was more terrifying than I originally thought.
 “Now.”

-Only, I walked smack into a waiter, his glass of whiskey spilling all over the ruched bodice of my gown.
-Now, I would look incompetent and smell like the boozy employee struggling to get through her job.
-My night was just getting better and better.
+Only, instead of making the dramatic exit I’d envisioned, I walked smack into a waiter, his glass of whiskey spilling all over the ruched bodice of my gown.

 Dabbing the wet spot with a server’s cloth napkin, I walked toward the side door, hoping that a few moments alone would give me enough composure to handle what would be the butt of the intern meeting Monday.